OpenRockets/web-dev-error-solutions/errors/nextjs/handling-error-nextresponse-redirect-is-not-a-function-in-next-js-middleware/README.md

+# 🐞 Handling `Error: NextResponse.redirect() is not a function` in Next.js Middleware

 This document addresses a common error encountered when using Next.js Middleware: `Error: NextResponse.redirect() is not a function`.
 This error typically arises from incorrectly importing or using the `NextResponse` object within your middleware.
 It means you're trying to use the `redirect()` method on something that isn't a `NextResponse` object.